LeonardoGentile/.dotfiles/README.md

         - In case everything was set up  correctly you should get a message `Hi YourUserName!
 You've successfully authenticated, but
         GitHub does not provide shell access.`
     - go to __BitBucket__ `Profile/ Bitbucket Settings/ SSH Keys/ Add Key`
-        + switch the default url scheme from https to ssh
+        - switch the default url scheme from https to ssh
+        - `ssh -T git@bitbucket.com` to verify that the settings are ok
+        - In case everything was set up  correctly you should get a message `logged in as YourUserName.
+You can use git or hg to connect to Bitbucket.
+Shell access is disabled.`

 #Dotfiles installation